elki-project/simpsons-wiki-data/README.md

 Attribution
 -----------

-Please credit our work by citing the introductiory paper
+Please credit our work by citing the introductory paper

 Erich Schubert, Gloria Feher
 D'Oh!
 Learn NLP with the Simpsons Wiki Data Set